 There are additional rules bailiffs must follow when visiting vulnerable individuals, such as allowing extra time to respond to letters and not entering unless someone else is there.
+It’s essential to let bailiffs know if you’re vulnerable and need additional support.

 What is a bailiff?